YPares/MonadPointer/README.md

 ```

 If now you want to make an action the requires _some_ monad
-transformers to be reachable, yet without specifying the full stack,
+transformers to be reachable, yet without being tied to a specific stack,
 you can use MTSet:

 ```haskell